ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Hybrid models project both independently and then reconcile the two sets of numbers, often through a series of "passes" to ensure the figures agree.

-While these different computational approaches provide a baseline, practitioners often emphasize that human judgment is required to adjust for external shocks, such as policy changes regarding charter schools, changes in district boundaries, or unexpected economic shifts that cause sudden migration.
+These computational approaches give practitioners a starting framework, but judgment is still required to account for external shocks: charter school policy changes, district boundary shifts, or economic swings that trigger sudden migration.

 ## Limitations